josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧠_the_dev.md

 - **System?** (Ambient architecture)
 - **Archetype?** (The story you’ve been forced into)

-This distinction is survival.
-Naming the layer reduces the fog.
+This distinction is survival.<br>
+Naming the layer reduces the fog.<br>
+Eventually, you will see the next lighthouse.

 ---

 ## 🔒 Containment Notes
 - The Dev thrives on ambiguity.
-Every clear map, log, or definition reduces its room to move
+Every clear map, log, or definition reduces its room to move.
 - “Categorically obvious help” is kryptonite to The Dev.
-It cannot survive clarity
+It cannot survive clarity.
-- Its greatest weakness is exposure: once its fingerprints are documented, it fragments into ordinary human errors and contracts
+- Its greatest weakness is exposure: once its fingerprints are documented, it fragments into ordinary human errors and contracts.

 ---